Memoyr/conda-aarch64-fastbook/README.md

 ## Usage:

-Use it with docker-compose or manually directly on Dockerfile.
+- Use it with docker-compose or manually directly on Dockerfile.
+- `project` & `secrets` directory include some utility script to help with projects configuration.

 ###  Use with docker-compose

+Notes:
-Note: local volume is set on path `project/notebooks`
+- workdir is set on path `notebooks`

 ```bash
 $ docker-compose up --build